When You Feel Like You're Too Ugly To Have Friends

 The other thing is that many people who feel they're ugly objectively aren't.
 They're just insecure and have a skewed perception of their appearance, for any number of reasons.
 There's a subsection of the site Reddit called r/amiugly where people post pictures of themselves and ask other users to tell them straight up if they're ugly or not.
 Anyone who goes through the posts will quickly realize that the vast majority of submissions are from people who are average-looking or even quite naturally attractive.

-You could dismiss this, say the posters all know deep down they look fine and just want an ego boost.
-Maybe that applies to some of them, but if you read the explanations they write alongside their pictures, or look at the responses they make to comments on their photo, it's clear many of the posters are simply insecure.
+You could dismiss this, and say the posters all know deep down they look fine and just want an ego boost.
+Maybe that applies to some of them, but if you read the explanations they write alongside their pictures, or look at the responses they make to comments on their photos, it's clear many of the posters are simply insecure.
 They sincerely believe they're unattractive, and will argue with the replies reassuring them that they look fine, or that their chin isn't as weak and hideous as they think it is.

 Some people also argue that anyone who's truly ugly has no doubts about how they look, and doesn't need to post on r/amiugly to double check.
 I'm not claiming there aren't any less-attractive people in the world.
 The subreddit is just a good illustration of how many people who are scared they're ugly look better than they think they do.